 A Spiritual Director will need to have knowledge of local and national legal and ethical guidelines - for example in relation to safeguarding - and abide by them.

-A Spiritual Director should have completed both the Safeguarding Awareness, Foundation and Spiritual Abuse courses.
+A Spiritual Director should have completed both the Church of England Safeguarding Basic, Foundation and Leadership courses.
 These courses must be refreshed every three years.